trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/whitepaper/index.md

 To avoid a potentially problematic situation were no stakeholder made a safety deposit to mine a particular block, after a 16 minutes delay, the block may be mined without a deposit.

-Bonds are implicitely returned to their buyers immediately in any chain where they do not mine the block.
+Bonds are implicitly returned to their buyers immediately in any chain where they do not mine the block.

 ##### Signing blocks